koszullab/hicberg/README.md

 #### Cluster

-HiC-BERG can also be run on a cluster using Snakemake.
+Hicberg can also be run on a cluster using Snakemake.
 The cluster configuration is defined in the file cluster_slurm.yaml.
 The pipeline can be run using the following command:

 ```bash
 snakemake --cluster "sbatch --mem {cluster.mem} -p {cluster.partition} --qos {cluster.queue} -c {cluster.ncpus}